rxdu/notes/docs/robotics/ros/cyclone_dds.md

-# Cyclone DDS Settings
+# CycloneDDS Settings

-## Cyclone DDS configuration
+## CycloneDDS configuration

-You can apply changes to the Cyclone DDS configuration by creating a file at `/etc/cyclonedds.xml` (or any other path you prefer).
+You can apply changes to the CycloneDDS configuration by creating a file at `/etc/cyclonedds.xml` (or any other path you prefer).

 ```bash
 sudo nano /etc/cyclonedds.xml